Learning from Synthetic Data for Visual Grounding: Methodology

-In this section, we discuss two pipelines for image-text-box synthesis as detailed in Table~\ref{tab:image-text-box}.
-The first involves an open vocabulary object detector GLIP~\cite{li2022grounded} to generate regional annotations for each synthetic text phrase (see Fig.~\ref{fig:Pipeline-Purity}), building upon the success of {\em Image2Text} in Section~\ref{sec:exp_image-text}.
-For this pipeline, we compare pairing the synthetic images with shorter phrases (LLaVA$_{S}$), longer phrases (LLaVA$_{L}$), and both (LLaVA$_{S,L}$).
-The shorter phrases outperform others (row 3), leading to an average performance gain of 4.81\% (row 3).
-However, merging shorter and longer phrases (LLaVA$_{S,L}$) --despite increasing the amount of data-- does not further improve performance, suggesting redundancy in the information conveyed by the different phrase lengths.
+This section discusses two pipelines for image-text-box synthesis.
+The first pipeline builds on the success of {\em Image2Text} (Sec.~\ref{sec:exp_image-text}) and additionally uses an open vocabulary object detector $\Psi_d$\citep{li2022grounded} to generate region annotations for each synthetic text phrase.
+Fig.~\ref{fig:method} shows an overview of this strategy.
+As shown in Table~\ref{tab:image-text-box}, we compare pairing synthetic images with shorter phrases (LLaVA$_{S}$), longer phrases (LLaVA$_{L}$), and both (LLaVA$_{S,L}$).
+The shorter phrases outperform others (row 10), leading to an average performance gain of 4.81\%.
+However, combining shorter and longer phrases (LLaVA$_{S,L}$) --despite increasing the amount of data-- does not further improve performance, suggesting redundancy in the information conveyed by phrases with different lengths.